Thorrik58/selectsearchtypeandhooks/README.md

 ### `yarn mock`

-Runs `json-server --watch db.json` which is a fake REST API for the data used in the select functionality.
+Runs `json-server --watch db.json` using a fake REST API for the data used in the select functionality.

-You are going to have to install json-server `yarn global add json-server` in order to run the mock api.
+You will have to have to install json-server by `yarn global add json-server` in order to run the mock api.

 ### `yarn test`